 Staff response: The signs meet message requirements.
 The signs are legible and relate to the business.
+They use the business logo.

 7. Lettering: Lettering styles shall be legible and shall relate to the character of the property's use and the era of the building.
 Lettering shall preferably include serif rather than strictly block type styles.
 Each sign shall contain no more than two lettering styles, and the lettering shall occupy no more than approximately 60% of the total sign area.